identity-com/on-chain-identity-gateway/solana/gatekeeper-lib/README.md

   $ gateway issue ADDRESS

 ARGUMENTS
-  ADDRESS  The address to issue the token to
+  ADDRESS  The address to which a token will be issued

 OPTIONS
   -c, --cluster=mainnet-beta|testnet|devnet|civicnet|localnet  [default: mainnet-beta] The cluster to target.